 The past, the present, and the future

 What can be said about the West’s policies regarding Russia?
 And how may Vladimir Putin’s behavior be considered given the circumstances he faced?
-The world cannot wait for autobiographies to reveal how diplomacy was conducted; there are no such things as candid memoirs, and historians take their time to ruminate before the past can be explained.
-It seems though that each side was demanding that diplomacy be conducted on their own terms rather than finding common grounds.
+It appears though that each side was demanding that diplomacy be conducted on their own terms rather than finding common grounds.
 NATO’s insecurity or its desire for exploiting Russia’s weaknesses had been the motivating factor behind its expansionist drive, believing that it could once and forever check a potentially imperial Russia.
 Instead, its cautious policies led to war.
 Once NATO ignored Russia’s security guarantees that each nation is entitled to, it was not difficult to understand Putin’s actions.
 Moscow and Washington were telling each other that each one is responsible for its own security arrangements as best as each sees fit.
 This is among the best definitions of a self-induced preventable war.

 Were Putin’s actions legally or morally justified?
 Having won control of Ukraine’s destiny for the foreseeable future, and even adding to the possibility that Kyiv may join NATO along with Georgia, does not mean, theoretically, that NATO would eventually attack Russia or curtail its political or economic development.
 This means that there is no legal or moral justification for Russia’s attack.
 Nonetheless, there is no such term as ‘theoretical’ in world affairs.
 As each nation chooses to justify armed conflict whenever its vague security interests dictate them, this war is likely to continue.
 NATO is not yet putting boots on Ukrainian ground, but Putin has resolved that member nations will bear the cost of supporting Ukraine; he will force industries to divert resources to fill out their donated supplies thereby pressuring increased budget deficits or raising taxes should the war expand in time and space.
 He will attempt to make life as intolerable as it can against the E.U. and the U.S. Moreover, it is possible that NATO may experience fragmentation.
 Russia, of course, will inevitably suffer as well to the extent that Putin’s image deteriorates at home and abroad.
 He may realize, however, that authoritarian leaders have far more power to inflict privation among its people while democracies tend to lack determination overall.

-The war in Ukraine became tragic regardless of republican or democratic, liberal or conservative leaders.
-They all contributed to a self-fulfilling prophecy that backfired horrendously.
-The unwillingness to be cautiously receptive to others’ needs; to self-righteously misperceive motives; to arrogantly express the willingness to prefer war as an inherent right rather than to be mindful that preventing it may bring higher returns; democracies that refer to themselves as exceptional seeking to teach authoritarian leaders how to behave while uprooting a viable and weak democratic country to deny it to the opposition.
+The war in Ukraine became tragic regardless of republican or democratic, liberal or conservative leaders in the West.
+They all contributed to a self-fulfilling prophecy that failed horrendously.
+The unwillingness to be cautiously receptive to others’ needs; to self-righteously misperceive motives; to arrogantly express the willingness to prefer war as an inherent right rather than to be mindful that preventing it may bring higher returns; democracies referring to themselves as exceptional while seeking to teach authoritarian leaders how to behave and in the process uprooting a viable and weak democratic country to deny it to the opposition.
 These were the features that made the war in Ukraine inevitable.

 Meanwhile, having Russia as an enemy does not bode well for the world, and that is no trite remark.
 Exacerbating rivalries with Russia or China can only upset the international order at a time when a shrinking planet needs to focus on global challenges.
 Attempts at world supremacy will only lead to continued arms races and unnecessary chaos.
 To pretend that even a modest degree of order can prevail without the cooperation of world powers–and yes, Russia is a world power–is illusory.

 As it is unlikely that governments will acknowledge their mistakes, there is no motivation for the war to end.
 When national egotism and self-righteousness on both sides precede compromise, an irrational form of rationality sets in suggesting that the war must go on; the West needs to continue to defend Ukraine’s ‘sovereignty’ and Russia will not cease hostilities until concrete security guarantees are established.
-The conflict calls for honest third-party brokers that do not include demands to unilaterally disarm or a truce designed to prepare for an even heightened conflict.
-Instead, there must be a clear and conscious disposition on all sides to recognize that the war in Ukraine was the outcome of self-induced policies by the West that in turn unleashed Russia’s brutal attack on Ukraine.
+The conflict calls for a clear and conscious disposition on all sides to recognize that the war in Ukraine was the outcome of self-induced policies by the West that in turn unleashed Russia’s brutal attack on Ukraine.